yerayboix/nextjs-portfolio/README.md

 # Yeray Boix Torner - Portfolio

 A modern, responsive portfolio website built with Next.js 15, showcasing professional skills, projects, and experience.
 Features smooth animations, and a clean, professional design.
+Feel free to use it for your own.

 ## 🚀 Features